sphinx-doc/sphinx/doc/usage/extensions/imgconverter.rst

 .. confval:: image_converter

-   A path a conversion command.
+   A path to a conversion command.
 By default, the imgconverter finds the command from search paths.

    On Unix platform, :command:`convert` command is used by default.